Hollande rocked by feisty French first lady's tweet

 “The First Gaffe of France,” left-leaning newspaper Liberation declared over a full front page photo of Trierweiler.
 It devoted five pages to the affair while the popular daily Le Parisien published photos of the two women under the headline, “The secret history of a rivalry.”

-Le Monde daily said in an editorial the affair echoed “the worst hours” of the very public domestic dramas between former President Nicolas Sarkozy and his ex-wife Cecilia.
+The highbrow Le Monde daily said in an editorial the Twitter affair echoed “the worst hours” of the very public domestic dramas between former President Nicolas Sarkozy and his ex-wife Cecilia.

 The main victim in the Twitter scandal, it wrote, “is the image of a consistent president, serene and master of his message.”

-During his campaign, Hollande said he would do away with the much-criticized intermingling of private and public spheres that alienated many voters from Sarkozy, whether his high-profile wooing of former supermodel Carla Bruni or splashy vacations taken with the rich and powerful while president.
+During his campaign, Hollande vowed do away with the much-criticized intermingling of private and public spheres that alienated many voters from Sarkozy, whether his high-profile wooing of former supermodel Carla Bruni or splashy vacations taken with the rich and powerful while president.

-Radio and newspaper commentators said the inappropriate tweet was a sign that Trierweiler’s outspokenness and unwillingness to play the part of a traditional first lady was starting to become problematic for Hollande.
+Radio and newspaper commentators said the inappropriate tweet was a sign that Trierweiler’s outspokenness and unwillingness to play the part of a traditional first lady was starting to become problematic for Hollande, who has impressed most observers with an adept start to his presidency.

 “In five years will we remember this tweet as the beginning of the end of the normal presidency?” asked Liberation in an analysis.